mhansen/graphviz-docs/content/en/docs/attrs/showboxes.md

 types:
 - int
 used_by: ENG
+description: Print guide boxes in PostScript at the beginning o
 ---
-Print guide boxes in PostScript at the beginning of routesplines if `showboxes=1`, or at the end if `showboxes=2`.
+routesplines if `showboxes=1`, or at the end if `showboxes=2`.
 (Debugging, TB mode only!)